bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 <div class="english">

 > The Dhamma guards who lives in line with it\
-> And leads to happiness when practised well --\
+> And leads to happiness when practised well &ndash;\
 > This is the blessing of well-practised Dhamma.

 </div>